 “Creating connection and a sense of belonging are the most important things you can do right now with a remote workforce.” - Jenn Perry, EDGE 2020

 For all our experience-driven onboarding experts, connection is a huge focus.
-But how do you create that connection, a sense of belonging, when you’re onboarding remotely?
+But how do you create that connection, a sense of belonging, when you’re onboarding virtually?

 Jenn spoke about how Shopify have created a Slack channel for new hires to connect before they even start, so they can start embedding into the company culture before day one.

 This focus on culture is huge, especially in remote onboarding.
 Robert points out: